 NMH occupies a modern inpatient/outpatient facility, with an integrated Picture Archiving and Communication System (PACS) system permitting full filmless practice.
 Voice recognition is in place in addition to the electronic medical record.
 Home access to these systems allows for flexibility.

-Current equipment at Northwestern Memorial Hospital includes two biplane Siemens Neurostar angiography suites and the Myabi system, a combined MR-IR suite designed for combined procedures.
-Eight computed tomography (CT) scanners are in place including two state of the art Siemens Sensation 64-slice CT scanners, two Definition 64 scanners, a dual energy scanner (Definition CT) and two 16-slice Siemens CT scanners.
-A 128-slice CT scanner is operational in the ED.
-There are twelve state of the art clinical magnets including the 3 Siemens Avanto units, two Espree units, Sonata, Symphony and Aera platforms plus 3 clinical 3T magnets (Veria, Skyra) all with echoplanar imaging and diffusion/perfusion capabilities.
-A 1.5T Siemens Sonata and a 3T, whole body, Siemens Trio Research magnet are housed in our Center for Advanced MRI in an adjacent medical school building.
+There are fifteen state of the art clinical magnets including four Siemens Avanto units, two Espree units, Symphony and Aera platforms plus six clinical 3T magnets (Veria, Skyra) all with echoplanar imaging and diffusion/perfusion capabilities.
+A 1.5T Siemens Aera and three 3T, (Siemens Trio, Prisme, Skyre) Research magnets are housed in our Center for Advanced MRI in an adjacent medical school building.

 The brand new Lurie Children’s Hospital of Chicago opened in June 2012.
 The department of Medical Imaging at Lurie Children’s has a total of 2 dedicated CT scanners, 1 PET/CT scanner, 5 MRI scanners and 3 Angiography suites.
 The CT scanners are Siemens FLASH scanners and a GE scanner located in the Emergency Department.
 There are 3 MRI scanners located at the main hospital, two Siemens Aera 1.5 and Skyra 3T, and in the outpatient facilities a GE HDX 1.5T as well as a mobile GE HD 1.
 Two angiography suites, Phillips biplane Allura and a Siemens Axion Artis Single plane unit are located at the main hospital at Lurie Children’s.